Maintaining F-1 Immigration Status

 Important: Failure to follow these rules could result in serious consequences, including the loss of your visa status.
 Please review the information on this page carefully.
 We recommend you come back and review this page regularly to ensure that you maintain your status while you are with us.

-What Is F-1 Status and How Do I Maintain It?
+What Is F-1 Status & How Do I Maintain It?

 - You, the international student, are 100% responsible for maintaining your immigration status and following the rules of your status.

 - SUNY Plattsburgh is 100% responsible for reporting in SEVIS whether or not you are maintaining your status.

 SEVIS: Student & Exchange Visitor Information System

 After 9/11, the Department of Homeland Security built a database to monitor and report on the activities of F, M, and J students/scholars and their schools.